 When adding lemon juice, forgo the squeezer and use your fingers to catch the seeds.
 "I love the efficiency and pleasure of using my hands to cook," Scott says.

 Cover the crisp first with parchment, then foil.
 "This eliminates the chance of any 'tin can' flavor in the crisp," Scott says.
 Place on a foil-lined baking sheet and bake in the preheated oven for 20 minutes.
-Carefully remove foil and paper from the opposite side of the pan (to keep steam away from your face and hands).
+Carefully remove foil and paper, starting from the opposite side of the pan (to keep steam away from your face and hands).

 Return to oven; bake 30 to 40 minutes more or until top is golden and the apples are just tender when pierced with the tip of a paring knife.
-To ensure the flour in filling is cooked, bake until thickened juices bubble up from the fruit.
+To ensure the flour in the filling is cooked, bake until thickened juices bubble up from the fruit.
 Let cool 15 to 30 minutes before serving.
 Serve with whipping cream or Scott's Rich Custard Sauce.